Constitution & By-Laws

-1. The Society is a non-stock, nonprofit, educational and historical corporation, incorporated under the "Nonprofit Corporation Law" of the Commonwealth of Pennsylvania, and the "corporation does not contemplate pecuniary gain or profits, incidental or otherwise, to its members" (see: Articles of Incorporation, paragraph 3), and no individual member or group thereof shall have any personal claim, right, or benefit to or from any of the assets of this corporation.
+1. The Society is a 501(c) (3) Nonprofit Public Charity Organization, incorporated under the "Nonprofit Corporation Law" of the Commonwealth of Pennsylvania, and the "corporation does not contemplate pecuniary gain or profits, incidental or otherwise, to its members" (see: Articles of Incorporation, paragraph 3), and no individual member or group thereof shall have any personal claim, right, or benefit to or from any of the assets of this corporation.
 In the event of the dissolution of this Society, funds on hand, or deposited in a bank, or invested, shall be used to pay all outstanding bills, any residue or remainder shall go to the Historical and Museum Commission of the Commonwealth of Pennsylvania to be used in the furtherance of the objectives of this Society.
 All other Society property and historical collections shall go to and vest in that Commission.

 1. Proposed amendments to this Constitution shall be submitted to the Executive Board in writing, signed by not less than ten voting members.
+Executive Board members may also submit proposed amendments, signed by not less than ten voting members, but only one Executive Board member, (the one presenting the proposal), can be one of the ten signers.
 The Board shall then approve or disapprove the proposed amendments.
 The President shall then submit the proposed amendments to the members at the next regular meeting of the Society, under New Business.
 The Recording Secretary shall read the proposed amendments together with the Board's approval or disapproval.
-If the Executive Board has approved the proposed amendments, then a majority vote of the voting members present shall be sufficient to adopt the proposed amendments.
-If the Board has disapproved the proposed amendments, then a two-thirds vote of the voting members present shall be necessary for the adoption of the proposed amendments.
+If the Executive Board has approved the proposed amendments, then a majority vote of the voting members present, including Executive Board members, shall be sufficient to adopt the proposed amendments.
+If the Board has disapproved the proposed amendments, then a two-thirds vote of the voting members present, including Executive Board members, shall be necessary for the adoption of the proposed amendments.

 3. Proper legal acts of this Society and any of its officers under a prior Constitutional provision shall continue to be valid hereunder.